marcelcases/digital-systems-design-with-vhdl-labs/Lab6_Parameterizable_Multiplier/README.md

 featured: true
 ---

+# Lab 6: A parameterizable multiplier in VHDL

 ## Introduction

 This project consists in the design, simulation and implementation in VHDL of a parameterizable multiplier using **generate** and **for statements** and **structural design**.
 Given a number *data_width*, the synthesizer will reconfigure itself in order to perform a multiplication using *data_width* switches by *data_width* switches.
 The result will be shown on four 7-segment displays in hexadecimal.

 ## Workflow

 The hardware description of the parameterizable multiplier consists in components and concurrent statements that run together at the top level of the project.
 They are a **Ripple Carry Adder** instantiated *data_width - 1* times; and a decoder, a clock divider and an up-counter to show the results on the 7-segment displays.
 A testbench is described in order to perform a simulation.

 ## Contents

 ```
 1 Introduction . . . . . . . . . . . . . . . . .
 1
 1.1 Aim  . . . . . . . . . . . . . . . . . . . .
 1